meshhq/MeshStudioWebsite/README.md

 ### Site Pages

-A site page is considered one of the main naviagatable pages (e.g. `/blog` or `/services`).
-The content for these pages is derrived from the `_index.md` file in the respective folder in the `/content` directory.
+A site page is considered one of the main navigable pages (e.g. `/blog` or `/services`).
+The content for these pages is derived from the `_index.md` file in the respective folder in the `/content` directory.

 For example, the `/services` page's content can be found in `/content/services/_index.md`

 ### Case Studies

-A case study is an overview of our engagment with a client.
-The content for these pages is sourced from the name of the casestudy (e.g. `staples.md`), which can be found in the  `/content/work` directory.
+A case study is an overview of our engagement with a client.
+The content for these pages is sourced from the name of the case study (e.g. `staples.md`), which can be found in the  `/content/work` directory.

 #### How to create a new case study